Skip to content

 For some people, managing their constipation is a daily undertaking.
 Common therapeutic options include dietary supplementation with fibre, such as psyllium husks or flax seeds, use of over-the-counter laxatives such as bisacodyl or senna-based stimulant laxatives and in severe cases, the use of prescription medication such as lactulose or lubiprostone.

 Almost half of patients who suffer with chronic constipation are dissatisfied with conventional measures used to increase their stool frequency including laxatives and fibre supplements 4.
 In the same population-based survey, 52% of those suffering with constipation reported that it significantly affected their quality of life.
-Therefore, many of those who suffer are looking for alternative options to help alleviate their symptoms and probiotics are becoming an increasingly popular choice.
+Therefore, many of those who suffer are looking for alternative options, including being more active and taking regular exercise, to help alleviate their symptoms.
+Probiotics for constipation are becoming an increasingly popular choice.

 Trillions of bacteria reside in the gut in what is known collectively as the gut microbiome.
 These microbes live in an ideally harmonious equilibrium, with a balance between beneficial and pathogenic bacteria.
 However, certain lifestyle factors can disturb this balance leading to what is known as dysbiosis.
 Dysbiosis has been often noted to be present in constipation 5 6.
 Addressing this imbalance with a probiotic can help to restore normal bowel function and increase stool frequency.